carsoncole/tree-recycle/README.md

 #### Email

 An email provider, such as Gmail, can be configured for reservation notifications, reminders, cancellations, marketing emails, and donation receipts.
 The default configuration is Gmail, as it is free and normally would provide a high enough daily limit (300-500 emails) to meet the needs of most users.

+It is not recommended that you send out marketing emails in large quantities as they could be flagged as spam by both Gmail and the receiving email servers.
+There is a batch quantity limit setting where you can set the maximum number of emails to send at a time.
+The exact limits that Gmail applies to outgoing quantity limits are uncertain, but believed to be 20/hour, or 500 over a rolling 24 hour period.
+Depending on your emailing needs, there are alternate commercial email providers that you can integrate at substantially higher outgoing levels.

 Configure each environment with mail settings.
 Setting and credentials are managed in the Rails credentials file.
 The sample settings have the correct values if you use Gmail for sending emails.
 If you use a differnt service, you may need to modify or add to the settings in the individual environment files.